Although there are a number of pitfalls with letters of intent, the key risk is that the full contract is never signed.

 - Letter is Good Enough: The client and the contractor may (wrongly) assume that since the letter of intent refers to or incorporates all the provisions of the full contract, it is therefore as good as the full contract.

 - Distractions: The client and the contractor may get distracted by providing the works, goods and services to get the project started quickly.
 There is too much to else to do at the point of start on site (DM).

 - Perceived Advantage: The client may think it is getting an advantage as it hasn’t had to negotiate the full contract but the works have already begun.
-The client could not be more wrong… See what happens when letters of intent go wrong – the client perspective for more on the impact for the client.
+The client could not be more wrong… Read what happens when letters of intent go wrong – the client perspective.

-- Blank Cheque: The contractor may think it has a blank cheque to carry out all and any works on the project, without having to worry about additional procedures and policies.
-The contractor is also wrong as without a contract, the client can ask the contractor to stop work on the project.
+- Blank Cheque: The contractor may think it has a blank cheque to carry out all and any works on the project.
+But it has no right to finish.

 - Brinkmanship: The client and the contractor simply cannot agree the details and each refuses to compromise believing itself to be in the strongest position creating on-going negotiations and brinkmanship on matters of detail (DM).

-- Laziness: The client fails to exercise its right to terminate the contractor’s engagement under the letter of intent (RG) and the contractor considers it is better off continuing under the letter of intent, so the project just rumbles on… and on.
+- Laziness: The client fails to exercise its right to terminate the contractor’s engagement under the letter of intent (RG) and so the project just rumbles on… and on.

 A letter of intent is a bit like a firewalk – if you keep going and get to the other side (ie sign the full contract) then you are generally ok.
 If you stop or slow down then you will get burnt.
 See this video for my explanation.